 She was fortunate enough to be a stay-at-home-mom for many years, though immediately before coming to teach at Beth El several years ago, she served as the Education Director for Financial Poise, an on-line continuing education company for accountants, attorneys, and business owners/executives.

-Rabbi Michael Schwab is completing his thirteenth year at NSS Beth El.
+Rabbi Michael Schwab has been at NSSBE since 2005.
 He currently serves as a Shalom Hartman Institute Rabbinic Leadership Fellow, as a member of the Board of Directors of Solomon Schechter Day School, sits on the Executive Committee of the Chicago Board of Rabbis as well as chairs JUF’s Synagogue Federation Commission.
 Rabbi Schwab is a past President of the Chicagoland Rabbinical Assembly, a past member of the National Council of AIPAC and is a Chicago Global Justice Fellow for American Jewish World Service.
 Additionally, Rabbi Schwab is featured as a scholar for Jewish Values Online, an interactive website that serves as a portal to Jewish responses to relevant ethical issues.
 You can see his contributions by clicking here.

 In the past Rabbi Schwab was selected to participate in Hebrew University’s Melton Center Senior Educators Program for Outstanding Diaspora Educators, was chosen as a fellow in the STAR PEER Rabbinic Leadership Program for early career rabbis who have demonstrated leadership excellence and he completed Northwestern University’s Kellogg Management Education Program and is now a member of Kellogg’s Jewish Leaders Circle.
 Rabbi Schwab is married to his lovely wife, Erica, who is a behavioral therapist and teacher of children with developmental disabilities.
 They have four children: Ari, Liana, Noa and Miri.